Last Reviewed: 21st September 2021

 15) How do we support pupils in moving between phases of education?

-When moving forms in school: All children will participate in Transition Days to meet their new teacher and get to know the classroom.
+When moving forms in school or getting a new teacher: All children will participate in Transition Days to meet their new teacher and get to know the classroom.
 We will share all information about special arrangements and support that has been made to help your child achieve their learning goals with their new teacher

 When moving to another school: We will contact the new school Special Educational Needs Co-ordinator and share information about special arrangements and support that has been made to help your child achieve their learning goals.